 A clear subject line with a to-the-point email is all it takes to grab and retain the reader’s attention.
 This becomes even more important as people consume emails on devices with smaller form factors like cell phones or tablets.

 Thinking of emails as a series of tweets might force you to use fewer words to convey your message.
-I say put the brakes on lengthy emails and slap a word limit.
+I say put the brakes on lengthy emails and slap an email body character limit.
 What do you think?